 McKay is known for his poetry based around the lives of the Black community, both in New York, particularly Harlem and in Jamaica.
-This poem is one of many that delves into the complexities of resistance, power, and social justice/injustice.
+‘If We Must Die’ is one of many that delves into the complexities of resistance, power, and social justice/injustice.

 The poem begins with the speaker addressing his “kinsmen,” telling them they need to avoid the fate of hogs.
 They do not want to spend the rest of their short lives in a pen, waiting to be slaughtered at any moment.
 This metaphor is a complex one, but it alludes to oppression, control and injustice.
 The speaker is seeking out a way to fight back against this fate.
 He, along with the rest of the Black community he’s speaking to, are not going to let themselves be torn down.
 They are going to protest the historical and contemporary racial and social injustices and fight for a better life for themselves.

 ‘If We Must Die’ by Claude McKay is a fourteen-line Shakespearean sonnet that is structured in the form which has come to be synonymous with the poet’s name.
 It made up of three quatrains, or sets of four lines, and one concluding couplet or set of two rhyming lines.
 The poem follows a consistent rhyme scheme that conforms to the pattern of ABAB CDCD EFEF GG and it is written in iambic pentameter.
 This means that each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.